So, you hired your first employee. What’s next?

 Provide a first-class employee experience

 Let’s be honest, paying your employees is the absolute bare minimum in terms of providing them with an experience that makes them feel valued and excited about working for you.
 As an employer—and more importantly, a leader—you want to make sure you’re not cutting any corners for your team members when it comes to their livelihood.
+To build a solid employee experience that helps you recruit top talent for your business, you need to make sure your payroll experience for employees is bulletproof.

 First, while some employees may not have a problem with checks, many prefer a choice between check and direct deposit.
 So make sure you have an easy and efficient system in place for direct deposit.

-Second, employees expect to be paid correctly, and on time—everytime.
+Second, employees expect to be paid correctly, and on time—every time.
 Period.
 Through automation, you can make sure that you deliver a consistent experience for your team, even if you’re on vacation, in the middle of crunch time, or just plain forgetful.

 Finally, having an accessible record for your employees makes you look professional and creates a seamless experience for them when they want to check their pay stubs.